libp2p/specs/relay/DCUtR.md

 4. Upon receiving the `Connect`, `B` sends a `Sync` message and starts a timer for half the RTT measured from the time between sending the initial `Connect` and receiving the response.
 5. Simultaneous Connect.
-This depends on the transport in use:
+The two nodes follow the steps below for every address obtained from the `Connect` message in parallel:
-   - For TCP:
+   - For a TCP address:
-      - Upon receiving the `Sync`, `A` immediately attempts to directly connect to `B`. `A` does so by dialling the addresses obtained from the `Connect` message in parallel.
+      - Upon receiving the `Sync`, `A` immediately dials the address to `B`.
-      - Upon expiry of the timer, `B` attempts to directly connect to `A`. `B` does so by dialing the addresses obtained from the `Connect` message in parallel.
+      - Upon expiry of the timer, `B` dials the address to `A`.
       - This will result in a TCP Simultaneous Connect.
 For the purpose of all protocols run on top of this TCP connection, `A` is assumed to be the client and `B` the server.
-   - For QUIC:
+   - For a QUIC address:
-      - Upon receiving the `Sync`, `A` immediately attempts to directly connect to `B`. `A` does so by dialing the addresses obtained from the `Connect` message in parallel.
+      - Upon receiving the `Sync`, `A` immediately dials the address to `B`.
-      - Upon expiry of the timer, `B` starts to send UDP packets filled with random bytes to the addresses obtained from the `Connect` message.
-        Packets should be sent in random intervals between 10 and 200 ms to each address.
+      - Upon expiry of the timer, `B` starts to send UDP packets filled with random bytes to `A`'s address.
+Packets should be sent repeatedly in random intervals between 10 and 200 ms.
       - This will result in a QUIC connection where `A` is the client and `B` is the server.
 6. On failure go back to step (1).
 Inbound peers (here `B`) SHOULD retry twice